flyinggorilla/simulator.atterwind.info/README.md

 |a=0.27|a=0.1|a=0.06|

 ## Apparent Wind
-Apparent wind is the combination of true-wind and fair-wind (headwind) and well explained in [wikipedia's apparent wind article][2].
+Apparent wind is the combination of true-wind and fair-wind (headwind) and well explained in [wikipedia's apparent wind article][wikipediaapparrent].
 It is the main but not only reason for trimming twist into the sail.
 On high speed boats, such as foiling catamarans one can sail faster than the true wind-speed by leveraging apparent winds as shown on below left picture, foiling downwind at 23kn boatspeed and 15kn windspeed.
 This picture shows further, that the sail trim is similar to upwind sail trim as the apparent wind comes from a 94° different direction than the true wind.

 [<img src="screenshots/apparentWindDownwindFoiling.jpg" width=50%>](
 https://simulator.atterwind.info/?bh=135&bs=23&ws=15&wh=0.27&ch=6.8&cs=13.9&cl=-3.8&cry=-26.8&crz=-5.4&crx=-11.8&cth=4.1&cts=0.8&ctl=3.0&csh=0 "View in simulator")[<img src="screenshots/apparentWindDownwindFoilingTopview.jpg" width=50%>](